 - Electropositivity is high in alkali metals due to low ionization enthalpy, and it increases further from top to bottom due to a further decrease in ionization enthalpy.
 For Example: Li+ > Na+ > K+ > Rb+ > Cs+

 - Alkali magnets are diamagnetic in nature.
-They show noble gas configuration with only +1 oxidation state
+They show noble gas configuration with only a +1 oxidation state

 - The electrical conductivity is high of the s block elements and increases down the table.
 For Example: Li+ < Na+ < K+ < Rb+ < Cs+